 By the late 1880s Dewing had formed his basic style and subject matter--elegant, refined women portrayed with an extremely limited range of colors and placed in sparse interiors or outdoors in soft green fields.
 He drew inspiration from the paintings of the Dutch artist Vermeer (1632-1675) and from the aesthetics of James A. M. Whistler (1834-1903) and the English artist Albert Moore (1841-1893).
 His brushwork became increasingly soft and blurred.

 In December 1897, Dewing resigned from the Society of American Artists and joined a group of Boston and New York painters in forming The Ten.
 Most of The Ten worked in Impressionist styles that had little in common with Dewing's more subdued technique.
 Dewing continued to paint actively in the early years of the twentieth century, receiving several awards and enjoying the patronage of such noted collectors as Charles L. Freer and John Gellatly.
 He did little work during the last decade of his life, and died at the age of eighty-seven in New York on November 5, 1938.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Cortissoz, Royal.
 "Some Imaginative Types in American Art."
 Harper's New Monthly Magazine 91 (July 1895): 165-179.